retromuz/esp8266-bms-monitor/README.md

 Voltages are being shown below each cell.
 Capacity for each cell is currently based purely on voltage.
 When a cell is being balanced, the outline animates back and forth between black and purple.
+Currently configured for a 14S battery.
+As of now this is not easily configurable to support other cell configurations.

 LICENSE: MIT